ndegregory/Space-Systems-Cost-Risk-Modeler/README.md

 Many aerospace companies don't publicly disclose processor architectures, so I've added a notes section that states whether the architecture is:
 * **Confirmed** through datasheets
 * **Inferred** based on performance benchmarks and historical hardware architectures.
+The notes section also includes how I found cost proxies for components when exact pricing was unavailable.
 ---

 ### Project Data
+You can view the project data by downloading the full Excel file or clicking the satellite_ data.csv and satellite_sources_notes.csv from the below link.
 [Click here to view the Excel Modeler Data](https://github.com/ndegregory/Space-Systems-Cost-Risk-Modeler/blob/main/Space%20Systems%20Cost%20and%20Risk%20Modeler.xlsx)